PVRCarbon Player Command Line Options#

 If supported by the window system, force the screen orientation to landscape.

-If supported by the platform, define the DRM device to use for native buffer playback via DMA buffers.
-Default: /dev/dri/card0
+If supported by the platform, define the DMA heap to use for native buffer playback via heap allocated DMA buffers.
+Default: /dev/dma_heap/system.

 --capture-frames#